masasron/Shortcut/README.md

 Usually plugins code looks like a mix of the two, the `view` command allows you to completely separate the two in a clean and readable way.

-You can create a view just create a new file in your plugin `views` folder.
+You can create a view just add a new file to your plugin `views` folder.
 To render a view from a controller just use the `$this->view` method and pass the file name without the `.php`

 ```php
 public function getPage(){

     return $this->view('settings');

 }
 ```

 You can also pass variables to the view by passing a second argument

 ```php
 public function getPage(){

     $title = 'Hello World';